-(a) FORM AND CONTENT.
+- (a) FORM AND CONTENT.
 A proof of claim is a written statement setting forth a creditor's claim.
-A proof of claim shall conform substantially to the appropriate Official Form.

-(b) WHO MAY EXECUTE.
-A proof of claim shall be executed by the creditor or the creditor's authorized agent except as provided in Rules 3004 and 3005.

-(c) SUPPORTING INFORMATION.

-(1) Claim Based on a Writing.
-When a claim, or an interest in property of the debtor securing the claim, is based on a writing, the original or a duplicate shall be filed with the proof of claim.
+A proof of claim shall conform substantially to the appropriate Official Form. - (b) Who MAY EXECUTE.
+A proof of claim shall be executed by the creditor or the creditor's authorized agent except as provided in Rules 3004 and 3005. - (c) SUPPORTING INFORMATION. - (1) Claim Based on a Writing.
+Except for a claim governed by paragraph (3) of this subdivision, when a claim, or an interest in property of the debtor securing the claim, is based on a writing, a copy of the writing shall be filed with the proof of claim.
 If the writing has been lost or destroyed, a statement of the circumstances of the loss or destruction shall be filed with the claim.

-(2) Additional Requirements in an Individual Debtor Case; Sanctions for Failure to Comply.
-In a case in which the debtor is an individual:

-(A) If, in addition to its principal amount, a claim includes interest, fees, expenses, or other charges incurred before the petition was filed, an itemized statement of the interest, fees, expenses, or charges shall be filed with the proof of claim.
+- (2) Additional Requirements in an Individual Debtor Case; Sanctions for Failure to Comply.
+In a case in which the debtor is an individual: - (A) If, in addition to its principal amount, a claim includes interest, fees, expenses, or other charges incurred before the petition was filed, an itemized statement of the interest, fees, expenses, or charges shall be filed with the proof of claim.